clobrano/clobrano.github.io/_posts/blog/2018-08-20-yaru-18th-release.md

 This week we worked on the following:

+- white modal dialog, more similar to Shell and GTK notifications
 - improved icon visibility on destructive (red) button
 - fixed emoji bar visibility (e.g. see gedit)
 - improved geary's message headerbar